bitrise-io/devcenter/_articles/bitrise-cli/index.md

 which is responsible for interpreting the build configuration and executing it.

-This open source runner is referred to as `Bitrise CLI` or `Bitrise`, and __it's a tool which you can install and run on your own Mac/PC!__
+This open source runner is referred to as `Bitrise CLI` or `Bitrise`, and **it's a tool which you can install and run on your own Mac/PC!**

-This section of the DevCenter is dedicated to this runner (`Bitrise CLI`) and the `bitrise.yml` configuration format, __the things described here don't even require a [bitrise.io](https://www.bitrise.io) account__, the only requirement is that you install the `Bitrise CLI` on your Mac/PC.
+This section of the DevCenter is dedicated to this runner (`Bitrise CLI`) and the `bitrise.yml` configuration format, **the things described here don't even require a** [**bitrise.io**](https://www.bitrise.io) **account**, the only requirement is that you install the `Bitrise CLI` on your Mac/PC.

-!!! note "Bitrise CLI on bitrise.io"
+{% include message_box.html type="note" title="Bitrise CLI on bitrise.io" content="
 The CLI you can install is exactly the same as what's used on [bitrise.io](https://www.bitrise.io).
-    When a build starts on [bitrise.io](https://www.bitrise.io), a virtual machine is created for the build with the Bitrise CLI preinstalled, and once the virtual machine is ready, the build is performed through the Bitrise CLI.
+When a build starts on [bitrise.io](https://www.bitrise.io), a virtual machine is created for the build with the Bitrise CLI preinstalled, and once the virtual machine is ready, the build is performed through the Bitrise CLI. "%}

 ## Bitrise CLI - the open source, offline, automation runner